Key information gaps and development activities

 The 2010–2022 National Plan to Reduce Violence against Women and their Children drove improvements in national data and reporting on FDSV in Australia.
 Concurrently, states and territories have worked to improve data collection on services provided in their jurisdictions.

-This topic page provides an overview of key national information gaps and development activities related to research and statistical uses – these will be further refined once the National Plan data priorities are confirmed.
+This topic page provides an overview of key national information gaps and development activities related to research and statistical uses – these will be further refined once the data priorities for the National Plans are confirmed.

 National information gaps